-The Chaplain: The Revd Tim Harling (tch42) is available to students, staff and fellows throughout the year.
-Do feel free to drop in and see him to talk about anything- big or small- in a confidential, supportive and inclusive environment.
+The Dean and Chaplain: The Reverend Tim Harling (tch42) is available to students, staff and fellows throughout the year.
+Do feel free to drop in and see him to talk about anything - big or small - in a confidential, supportive and inclusive environment.
 He can be found in his room (Cloister 2, Cloister Court), in Chapel or by email.

-Fellow Commoner advising in Music: Dr Ralph Allwood work with the Organ Scholars to ensure continuity in delivery of music to the highest standard now and training musicians and choristers for the future.
+Fellow Commoner advising in Music: Dr Ralph Allwood works with the Organ Scholars to ensure continuity in delivery of music to the highest standard now, and training musicians and choristers for the future.

 Aliki Vatikioti Senior Organ Scholar: Mr Jack Spencer (js2235)